hkbu-kennycheng/comp3115/2023summer/Lab8.md

 ## Linear SVM classifier

 Linear SVM is used when the data is linearly separable.
 In this case, the hyperplane is a line that separates the data into two classes.
+A classifier is built based on the hyperplane.
+The classifier will predict the class of a new data point based on which side of the hyperplane the data point is located.
+It's a binary classifier, which means it can only classify data into two classes.

+# K-Nearest Neighbors (KNN)

+K-Nearest Neighbors (KNN) is a supervised machine learning algorithm that can be used for both classification and regression.
+The main idea of KNN is to find the K nearest data points to the new data point and use the majority class of the K nearest data points to predict the class of the new data point.
+The distance between the data points is calculated using Euclidean distance.

+## KNN classifier

+KNN classifier is used when the data is not linearly separable.
+In this case, the classifier will predict the class of a new data point based on the majority class of the K nearest data points.
+It's a multi-class classifier, which means it can classify data into more than two classes.